-The Bichon Frise originated from the Mediterranean but became a popular breed in France especially with the nobles.
-It is a small, compact breed weighing 10 to 20 pounds and standing 23 to 30 centimetres at the withers.
+The bichon frise originated in the Mediterranean but became a popular breed in France especially with the nobles.
+It is a small, compact breed weighing 10–20 pounds and standing 23 –30 centimetres at the withers.
 It is a great a family companion because of its gentle and loving personality.
-It is highly trainable but can be challenging to house train.
+It is highly trainable but can be challenging to house-train.

-The history of the Bichon Frise is debatable as there are differing versions.
-One common belief is that the breed descended from a water dog from the Mediterranean called the Barbet and the name was derived from barbichon, which refers to the pocket-sized Barbet.
-The Barbichon group of dogs included the Bichon Frise, the Bolognaise, the Maltese, the Coton de Tulear, and the Havanese.
+The history of the bichon frise is debatable as there are differing versions.
+One common belief is that the breed descended from a water dog from the Mediterranean called the barbet and the name was derived from barbichon, which refers to the pocket-size Barbet.
+The barbichon group of dogs included the bichon frise, the Bolognaise, the Maltese, the Coton de Tulear, and the Havanese.

-According to historians, Bichons were used as sailing dogs and when French sailors brought them to France in the 14th century, these dogs easily became a favourite especially with the nobles because of its gentle disposition.
-They were often seen at the royal courts of King Francis I and King Henry III.
-However, during the 19th century, the Bichon lost its appeal with the nobles and became a common dog.
-It is believed that it almost became extinct but after World War I, French breeders preserved the breed, giving it two names: Bichon and Tenerife.
-It was later on renamed Bichon Frise, which is shorter for Bichon à poil frisé (Bichon with the curly coat).
-The first Bichon Frise was listed on the French Kennel Club studbook in 1934.
+According to historians, the bichon breed was used as a sailing dog and when French sailors brought it to France in the fourteenth century.
+This dog breed easily became a favourite especially with the nobles because of its gentle disposition.
+It was often seen at the royal courts of King Francis I and King Henry III.
+However, during the nineteenth century, the bichon lost its appeal with the nobles and became a common dog.
+It is believed that it almost became extinct, but after World War I, French breeders preserved the breed, giving it two names: bichon and Tenerife.
+It was later renamed bichon frise, which is a short name for Bichon à poil frisé (bichon with the curly coat).
+The first bichon frise was listed on the French Kennel Club stud book in 1934.

-The Bichon Frise is a lively and smart-looking dog.
-A small, compact and well-proportioned dog, it weighs 10 to 20 pounds and stands 23 to 30 centimetres.
-Its head is slightly rounded, neck long and arched, jaws strong with a perfect scissor bite, and ears hanging close to the head, covered with hair.
+The bichon frise is a lively and smart-looking dog.
+A small, compact, and well-proportioned dog, it weighs 10–20 pounds and stands 23–30 centimetres.
+Its head is slightly rounded, its neck is long and arched, its jaws are strong with a perfect scissor bite, and its ears hang close to the head, covered with hair.
 Its eyes are black with a keen and alert expression.

-The Bichon boasts of an attractive, white and fluffy double coat with cute curls.
-Often mistaken for a white Poodle, it has a soft and dense undercoat, paired with a course outer coat.
+The bichon boasts of an attractive, white, and fluffy double coat with cute curls.
+Often mistaken for a white poodle, it has a soft and dense undercoat, paired with a course outercoat.
 The hair stands away from its body that produces a powder-puff look.
-It should only come in white colour with cream markings only visible until 18 months.
-To maintain this beautiful coat, it needs to be brushed every single day with a soft slicker brush to avoid matts and tangles.
-It needs to be proper trimming by a professional groomer every four to six weeks to keep the appropriate Bichon shape.
+It should only come in white colour with cream markings only visible until eighteen months.
+To maintain this beautiful coat, it needs to be brushed every single day with a soft slicker brush to avoid mats and tangles.
+It needs proper trimming by a professional groomer every four to six weeks to keep the appropriate bichon shape.

-To fully take care of the physical health of your dogs, you must also make sure that the nails are clipped, ears free from wax build-up, and skin checked for spots and parasites.
-Owners tend to spend all their time on the coat yet forget to check other grooming aspects.
+To fully take care of the physical health of your dogs, you must also make sure that the nails are clipped, ears are free from wax build-up, and skin is checked for spots and parasites.
+Owners tend to spend all their time on the coat, yet forget to check other grooming aspects.

-The cute appearance of the Bichon Frise is complemented with an endearing personality.
+The cute appearance of the bichon frise is complemented with an endearing personality.
 This ball of fur is friendly, comical, perky, and fun-loving.
-It is a perfect companion for any type of family, and even first-time dog owners.
+It is a perfect companion for any type of family and even first-time dog owners.
 It can also be a good apartment dog.
-It loves to be the centre of attention and join family activities, and as a result, tends to develop separation anxiety.
-The Bichon loves and tolerates children, and would gladly sit on their laps and play games with them.
-It also gets along with any type of pets but remember to shower it with equal attention or it may get jealous.
+It loves to be the centre of attention and join family activities.
+As a result, it tends to develop separation anxiety.
+The bichon loves and tolerates children, and would gladly sit on their laps and play games with them.
+It also gets along with any type of pets, but remember to shower it with equal attention or it may get jealous.

-As an intelligent pooch that loves pleasing its owners, the Bichon is easy to train.
-However, house training is a different story.
-It takes a lot of patience and consistency to teach it to relieve itself at specific areas.
+As an intelligent pooch that loves pleasing its owners, the bichon is easy to train.
+However, house-training is a different story.
+It takes a lot of patience and consistency to teach it to relieve itself in specific areas.

-A typical serving for an adult Binchon Frise is 1/2 to 1 1/2 cups of excellent quality dry dog food per day.
+A typical serving for an adult bichon frise is 1/2 to–1 1/2 cups of excellent-quality dry dog food per day.
 The amount of food depends on a lot of factors such as your pet’s age, size, build, and others.

-Typical calorie needs of adult Bichon Frise per day:
+Typical calorie needs of an adult bichon frise per day:

-The type of food you feed your Bichon Frise depends on you.
-Making your dog’s food, raw or cooked, is a great idea as you can choose fresh and high quality ingredients.
-However, make sure to provide supplementation to avoid nutrient deficiencies.
+The type of food that you feed your bichon frise depends on you.
+Making your dog’s food, raw or cooked, is a great idea as you can choose fresh and high-quality ingredients.
+However, make sure to provide supplements to avoid nutrient deficiencies.
 If you go for commercial dog food, dry or canned, ensure that you only choose reliable brands with limited ingredients.
-Grain-free will be perfect for your Bichon.
-Also incorporate supplements that would keep its coat healthy like Omega 3 and 6 fatty acids.
+Grain-free will be perfect for your bichon.
+Also incorporate supplements that would keep its coat healthy like omega-3 and omega-6 fatty acids.

-The Bichon Frise is generally healthy but like other breeds, it can be prone to certain health problems.
-They can develop allergies, bladder issues, vaccination sensitivity, and juvenile cataracts.
-It can also have joint and bone problems like Patellar Luxation and Hip Dysplasia.
+The bichon frise is generally healthy, but like other breeds, it can be prone to certain health problems.
+It can develop allergies, bladder issues, vaccination sensitivity, and juvenile cataracts.
+It can also have joint and bone problems like patellar luxation and hip dysplasia.

-This breed is an active dog by nature so 30 minutes’ worth of exercise will suffice.
-While it may be fine with an owner with a sedentary lifestyle, it needs to be exercised every day to maintain a healthy weight.
+This breed is an active dog by nature, so thirty minutes’ worth of exercise will suffice.
+Whilst it may be fine with an owner that has a sedentary lifestyle, it needs to be exercised every day to maintain a healthy weight.
 It can be in the form of a short walk or games in a fenced yard.

-Firstly, buying a well-bred Bichon Frise from a reliable breeder costs around £500.
-Daily food and treats are around £40 a month.
-Routine veterinary visits and preventive care add up to £900 annually.
-To avoid unforeseen expenses caused by ailments or accidents, always obtain for a pet insurance, which will be a monthly expense of £20 for basic coverage and £40 for a lifetime policy.
-Initial costs for necessities and equipment will be £150 to £200.
+The costs of regular veterinary visits and preventive care add up to £900 annually.
+To ensure that you are prepared for unforeseen expenses caused by ailments or accidents, get pet insurance.
+The monthly insurance premium is £20 for basic coverage and £40 for a lifetime policy.

 Are you sure the Bichon Frise is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz